Undergraduate Admission Requirements

 Acceptance for all students is subject to a successful interview.
 A DBS Disclosure and a Self-Declaration will be requested in the event of an individual being offered a place.
 A criminal record will not necessarily be a bar to obtaining a place.

-Please contact our Admissions Department for further details.
+Please contact our the college for further details.

 All of our MA programmes have two main entry routes.

 The first route is with a recognised Bachelors degree in Theology or a theology- related subject.
 We would normally expect applicants to have achieved second-class honours or above.